 1 .
 Extra cuddle time!

 No one looks back at their time with their babies and says “man, I cuddled my baby way too much”!
-So go grab all the cuddles you can!
+So go ahead and grab all the cuddles you can!

-My first child, Miss C, had colic and there was only two things that helped to soothe her: truck rides in daddy’s jacked up diesel truck and being in her Moby Wrap.
-She was also the catalyst that started our tradition of cosleeping.
+My first child, Miss C, had colic.
+Tthere was only two things that helped to soothe her: truck rides in daddy’s jacked up diesel truck and being in her Moby Wrap.

-As you may know, we are a cosleeping family.
-That being said, my babies never wanted anything to do with cribs or playpens.
-They only slept when momma was right with then – but sadly, momma can’t always drop everything for a nap.
-Babywearing solves that dilemma! (minus finding time for momma to nap)
+My babies never wanted anything to do with cribs or playpens.
+They only slept when momma was right with them.
+Sadly, momma can’t always drop everything for a nap.

 4 .
 Enjoy the 4th trimester… say whaaat?